Our CPAP lawyers are handling Philips Dreamstation CPAP recall lawsuits in all 50 states. This page is about the

 What Do Our Lawyers Expect for CPAP Sleep Apnea Average Settlement Compensation Payouts?

 It is early in the CPAP sleep apnea lawsuits for our lawyers to predict average settlement compensation payouts.
 But we do know settlement amounts in other lawsuits where the allegation is the product caused cancer.
 In product liability cancer lawsuits, the trial value of successful cases is typically millions of dollars.
 Settlement amounts in a class action will, on average, be lower.
-Typically, victims in successful cases can expect settlements between $100,000 and $500,000 depending upon how strong the case is and the extent of the pain and suffering.
-Wrongful death cases will typically have higher average settlement values.
+Typically, victims in successful cases may be able to expect a CPAP lawsuit settlement between $100,000 and $500,000 depending upon how strong the case is and the extent of the pain and suffering.
+Philips CPAP recall wrongful death lawsuits will typically have higher average settlement values.

 Could the CPAP sleep apnea lawsuit have a similar settlement value?
 It is pure speculation at this point.
 Our lawyers need to wait and see how this litigation unfolds and what the evidence shows.